naimulcsx/progHours/libs/crawler/README.md

 ### Test Coverage

-We have 100% test coverage for the `oj-problem-parser` library, ensuring the accuracy and reliability of the code.
-Note that, the tests could break if the 3rd party APIs or web pages changes.
+We have 100% test coverage for the library, the tests could break if the 3rd party APIs or web pages changes.

 Each online judge is covered by individual test files.
-For example, the `codeforces.spec.ts` file contains test cases specifically designed for the Codeforces online judge.
-Similarly, we have `.spec.ts` files for all other online judges.
+For example, the `codeforces.spec.ts` file contains test cases specifically designed for the Codeforces crawler.
+Similarly, we have `.spec.ts` files for all other crawlers.

 #### Running All Tests